0xapec/Messaging-App/SECURITY.md

 ## Reporting a Vulnerability

-Please report a vulnerability to `security@tinode.co`.
+Please report a vulnerability to `anahothem@outlook.com`.

 ## Do NOT to report: